-Many salespeople tell us that the way they differentiate themselves from their competition is by adding value to their products, in order for the customer to see why they are charging the price they are.
+Many salespeople tell us on our Sales Training Courses that the way they differentiate themselves from their competition is by adding value to their products and services, so the customer sees why they are charging the price they are.

-Еhe customer can make the connection between the product and the savings he will make, or the benefits they will get for the extra investment.
+The customer can make the connection between the product and the savings they will make, or the benefits they will get for the extra investment.

 Something to try might be to add value up front.
 We do this at MTD by showing what the relationship would be if they dealt with us in the future.
 In other words, we make the value they will receive very clear from the outset.